Oney Lorcan

-Christopher Girard (born December 21, 1985) is an American retired professional wrestler currently signed to WWE as a coach at their Performance Center.
-Previously he performed on the NXT brand under the ring name Oney Lorcan.
+Christopher Girard (born December 21, 1985) is an American retired professional wrestler.
+He is signed to WWE as a coach at the Performance Center as well as a producer for NXT, having previously performed on said brand under the ring name Oney Lorcan.
 He is a former NXT Tag Team Champion with Danny Burch.
 He has worked frequently for independent promotions including Combat Zone Wrestling (CZW), Pro Wrestling Guerrilla (PWG), Top Rope Promotions (TRP), and Chaotic Wrestling (CW) under the ring name Biff Busick.
 He is a one-time CZW World Heavyweight Champion.
 In addition, he has appeared in notable independent promotions like Westside Xtreme Wrestling (wXw), Evolve, and Dragon Gate USA (DGUSA).

 Early life

 Christopher Girard was born on December 21, 1985, in Boston, Massachusetts.

 Professional wrestling career

 Early career (2008–2012)

 Girard began training at the Chaotic Training Center in August 2008.
 After two years of training and working for Chaotic Wrestling, he moved to Calgary, Alberta, Canada and Lorcan enrolled in the Storm Wrestling Academy in September 2010.
 After training with Lance Storm for three months, he moved to Dallas, Texas, and received additional training from Sho Funaki.